Introduction to ML

 val _ = print "Hello, World\n";

-Then on Windows you can enter
+Then on Windows you can enter:

-mosmlc helloworld.sml -o helloworld.exe
+> mosmlc helloworld.sml -o helloworld.exe

-and on Unix you can enter
+and on Unix you can enter:

-mosmlc -standalone helloworld.sml -o helloworld
+$ mosmlc helloworld.sml -o helloworld

 and you have your executable.
+To compile and run, of course, that would be:

-Here's a slightly more interesting "program"
+Here’s a slightly more interesting program, illustrating a bit more of the language:

 (*

-* A little program that writes the command line arguments
+* A little program that writes the command line arguments from last

-* because it is a teaching example.
+* it is a teaching example.

 *)